-set\name (obj: typing.Any, label: typing.Any = None) Set the object into the name archive of the drudge.
+Set the object into the name archive of the drudge.

-The str form of the given label is going to be used for the name of the object when given, or the str form of the object itself will be used.
+For positional arguments, the str form of the given label is going to be used for the name of the object.
+For keyword arguments, the keyword will be used for the name.